ykpaco/LayoutComposer/README.md

 In VBox/HBox layout, margins of each LayoutComponent can be set by `margingTop`, `marginBottom`, `marginLeft`, `marginRight` options.
-`margins` option is also available for setting margins by tuple.
+`margins` option is also available for setting margins by 4-tuple (top-margin, left-margin, bottom-margin, right-margin).

 ![VBox DefaultMargin](Images/vbox3.png)